Frosendroska/tum-idp/notes/1-project-kickoff.md

 ### Hyperscale Providers

+> [BMC Blogs](https://www.bmc.com/blogs/aws-vs-azure-vs-google-cloud-platforms/#:~:text=Amazon%20Web%20Services%20(AWS)%2C,dominating%20the%20cloud%20market%20worldwide)

+**Hyperscale providers** are large-scale cloud infrastructure companies that operate globally distributed data centers with vast compute and storage resources.
+They offer a comprehensive suite of cloud services, including object storage, compute, networking, and analytics, designed to support massive workloads, high availability, and ultra-low latency at any scale.
+These providers continually invest in expanding their infrastructure and service capabilities to meet the demands of enterprise and consumer applications worldwide.

+The following providers are also called *Big Three*.

 | Provider         | Service Name              | Notes                                                                 |
 |------------------|---------------------------|-----------------------------------------------------------------------|
 | Amazon           | S3 (Simple Storage Service) | **Industry standard**, highly durable and scalable                 |
 | Google Cloud     | Cloud Storage             | S3-like service, tightly integrated with Google's data & AI tools    |
 | Microsoft Azure  | Blob Storage              | Supports hot/cool/archive tiers, integrates with Azure Data Lake     |

 ### Independent / Regional Clouds

+**Independent and regional cloud providers** are organizations that operate cloud infrastructure at a smaller scale or within specific geographic regions.
+They typically focus on competitive pricing, localized compliance with data residency regulations, and tailored customer support.
+While they offer services similar to hyperscalers—such as S3-compatible object storage—they differentiate through specialized features, lower egress fees, or partnerships with local enterprises.

 | Provider         | Service Name              | Notes                                                                |
 |------------------|---------------------------|----------------------------------------------------------------------|